IGNF/odeon/docs/stats.rst

    }

 **Description of JSON arguments**:
-        input_path : str
+- ``input_path`` : str, required
     Path to .csv file describing the input dataset or a directory where the images and masks are stored.
-        output_path: str
+- ``output_path``: str, required
     Path of the folder where the report with the computed statistics will be created.
 The folder must exist or be created before the use of the tool.
-        output_type: str
+- ``output_type``: str, optional
     Output file format.
 The output file can only be in md, json, html.
-By default, the output format will be html. bands_labels : list of str, optional
+By default, the output format will be html.
+- ``bands_labels`` : list of str, optional
-            Label for each bands in the dataset, by default None. class_labels : list of str, optional
+    Label for each bands in the dataset, by default None.
+- ``class_labels`` : list of str, optional
     Label for each class in the dataset, by default None.
-        bins: list, optional
+- ``bins``: list, optional
     List of the bins to build the histograms of the image bands, by default None.
-        nbr_bins: int, optional
+- ``nbr_bins``: int, optional
     If bins is not given in input, the list of bins will be created with the parameter nbr_bins defined here.
 If None the bins will be automatically defined according to the maximum value of the pixels in the dataset, by default None.
-        get_skewness_kurtosis: bool
+- ``get_skewness_kurtosis``: bool
     Boolean to compute or not skewness and kurtosis, by default False.
-        bit_depth: str, optional
+- ``bit_depth``: str, optional
     The number of bits used to represent each pixel in an image, , by default "8 bits".
-        batch_size: int
+- ``batch_size``: int
     The number of image in a batch, by default 1.
-        num_workers: int, optional
+- ``num_workers``: int, optional
     Number of workers to use in the pytorch dataloader, by default 1.
-        get_radio_stats: bool, optional
+- ``get_radio_stats``: bool, optional
     Bool to compute radiometry statistics, i.e. the distribution of each image's band according to each class, by default True.
-        plot_stacked: bool, optional
+- ``plot_stacked``: bool, optional
     Parameter to know if the histograms of each band should be displayed on the same figure or on different figures, by default False.